balibuild/bali/README.md

-# bali
+# Bali - Golang Minimalist build and packaging tool

-Bali is a golang cross-compilation and cross-platform build and packaging tool
+Bali is a golang cross-compilation and cross-platform minimalist build and packaging tool

 ## Other